Jenna and Chris

 Pux on guitar

 Pux played a beautiful acoustic set.
-The room slowly settled into the realization that we were actually getting married.
+The room slowly settled in, taking in the realization that we were actually getting married, before quieting down for the speeches.

 Pux on guitar